 The Indiana Supreme Court recommends against your attempting to proceed in court without the representation of a lawyer.
 The Court also recognizes the fact that in some instances people choose not to hire an attorney or cannot afford to hire one.
 Representing yourself in court should not be taken lightly, and there are many instances in which hiring an attorney is a good idea.
-In fact, we suggest that even if you use the forms provided on this site that you still talk with an attorney prior to submitting them to a court in order to achieve the best result possible.
+In fact, we suggest that you talk with an attorney prior to submitting forms or petitions to a court to achieve the best result possible.

 Before deciding whether or not to represent yourself, you should know what will be expected of you.
 The Court has created the video below to provide information about the court process and what your responsibilities will be if you represent yourself.
 Remember that this video and the assistance offered by this website apply to civil cases.
 If you are charged with a criminal offense, the court can appoint an attorney for you if you cannot afford to hire one.

 Maybe I do need a lawyer after all

 If at any point you decide you need to seek help from an attorney—whether you just want to have your forms reviewed, have a phone conversation, or have a lawyer take over your case—there are many resources available to you.
 In fact, depending on your circumstances, you may even be eligible for low-cost or no cost legal aid.
 To learn about the options available to you, please see our page on Getting Legal Help.

 Can the court staff assist me with my case?